 Evidence impact would be significant: Burrowing owl is a candidate species for CESA-listing, which gives the species protection under CESA during its candidacy.
 Take of any CESA-listed species or candidate is prohibited except as authorized by state law (Fish and Game Code, §§ 2080 & 2085).
 Take of individual burrowing owls and their nest is also defined by Fish and Game Code section 86, and prohibited by sections 3503, 3503.5, and 3513.
-Take is defined in Fish and Game Code section 86 as "hunt, pursue, catch, capture, or kill," The petition to list western burrowing owl under CESA states passive relocation's effectiveness as an attempt to mitigate direct harm to the species remains questionable and lack of monitoring provides no information about the fate of the individuals (CDFW, 2024).
+Take is defined in Fish and Game Code section 86 as "hunt, pursue, catch, capture, or kill, or the attempt to hunt, pursue, catch, capture, or kill."
+The petition to list western burrowing owl under CESA states passive relocation's effectiveness as an attempt to mitigate direct harm to the species remains questionable and lack of monitoring provides no information about the fate of the individuals (CDFW, 2024).
 CDFW's evaluation notes the petition in sum contained enough information regarding factors threatening burrowing owl survival and reproduction, which included passive relocation (CDFW, 2024).
 Additionally, CDFW is concerned that the stress and exposure associated with passive relocation with one-way doors could result in mortality.